heigvd-software-engineering/grpc-examples/kubernetes/README.md

 > This command can take some time.

-- Create the js-client deployment and service
+- Create the js-client deployment and service.

 ```sh
 kubectl apply -f js-client.deployment.yml -f js-client.service.yml